pleroux64/MyList/README.md

 - **server/**: The Django backend providing APIs for media recommendations, search, and user management.

 ## Live Demo
-Access the live application here: [Rank Live Link](https://your-live-link.com)
+Access the live application here: [MyList Live Link](https://mylist-gray.vercel.app/)

 ## Local Setup
 If you'd like to run the project locally, follow these steps: